TheEnginesOfCreation/EntityPlus/assets/entityplus/docs/readme.txt

 The release package of EntityPlus contains an example map which demonstrates a number of the features found in EntityPlus.
 It is based on an old classic map that everyone that played Quake 3 will instantly recognize.
 Don't get too comfy though, because this time you'll be fighting through piles of enemy guards to uncover a secret that you never knew was there and escape to safety.
-This map can be loaded by double clicking the "entityplus.bat" file that comes with the release package.
-This batch file is located next to the quake.exe executable.

-The map can also be loaded manually by entering the following command in the console:
+The map can be found in the single player menu.

-	exec scripts\startup.cfg